Roll20/roll20-character-sheets/RolemasterUnified_Official/updates.md

 - Expertise skills now show as 0 for 0 ranks (not -25)
 - Spells have * or • afer them (compendium)
 - Tests
-  - Added tests fpr jybrid own realm
+  - Added tests for hybrid own realm
 - Add some styling to updates.
 - Internal
   - Attacks are a little less verbose.